CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 # SMTP API Overview

+The SMTP API uses the SMTP protocol, the standard protocol that is normally used by mail servers to communicate with each other.
+The SMTP protocol is very "chatty" - a lot of handshaking and negotiating goes on between the server and the client, and it does not easily allow to pass tuning parameters on a per-message level.
+It therefore is often more efficient to use the REST API instead.
+Yet, if you already have an environment in which you send emails over SMTP, you can simply change the SMTP settings and have your email sent through SMTPeter instead.

 To use the SMTP API you need SMTP login credentials.
 You can create a username/password combination in your [Dashboard](copernica-docs:SMTPeter/dashboard/smtp-credentials "Dashboard Documentation").
 Once you have your credentials you can configure your email client/mail server to forward email